If you’ve come to this article expecting exogenous ketones to magically make you lose fat, now is a good time to get that idea out of your head.

 There’s a variety of scientific mechanisms behind exogenous ketones and how they can enhance weight loss, which we will cover in detail throughout this article.

-We will also discuss common misconceptions about exogenous ketones and weight loss, as well as how to properly use exogenous ketones on your weight-loss plan.
+We’ll also discuss common misconceptions about exogenous ketones, as well as how to properly use them on your weight-loss plan.

-If you’re unfamiliar with ketones and how they work in your body, we recommend checking out our Guide to Ketones which goes in depth to teach you all the neat science behind these molecules.
+If you’re unfamiliar with ketones and how they work in your body, we recommend checking out our Guide to Ketones.
+It goes in in-depth teach you all the neat science behind these molecules.
 This article will focus primarily on the weight loss aspects of exogenous ketones.

-Don’t misconstrue this to mean that exogenous ketones aren’t effective for enhancing weight loss because they certainly are.
+Don’t misconstrue this to mean that exogenous ketones aren’t useful for enhancing weight loss because they certainly are.

 The key is that you are on a healthy diet and exercise regularly; when those two things are in place, exogenous ketones will definitely accelerate weight/fat loss.